Edward H. Levi: Education and political career

 During World War II he served as a special assistant to the Attorney General of the United States.
 In 1945, he returned to the University of Chicago Law School and was named dean of the law school in 1950.
 In 1950, he also worked as chief counsel for the Subcommittee on Monopoly Power of the U.S. House Committee on the Judiciary.
 He resigned as law school dean and became provost of the university in 1962.
 That same year, he was elected to the American Academy of Arts and Sciences.

 He was a member of the White House Central Group on Domestic Affairs in 1964, the White House Task Force on Education from 1966 to 1967 and the President's Task Force on Priorities in Higher Education from 1969 to 1970.

 He became the University of Chicago's president in 1968, serving until 1975, when President Gerald R. Ford appointed him 71st Attorney General of the United States.
 Levi was the first Jewish Attorney General of the United States.
 During his presidency of the University of Chicago he refused to call the Chicago City Police to evict students occupying the university administrative building.

 During his term as Attorney General, he issued a set of guidelines (in 1976) to limit the activities of the FBI.
 These guidelines required the FBI to show evidence of a crime before using secret police techniques like wiretaps or entering someone's home without warning.
 These guidelines were replaced by new ones issued in 1983 by Ronald Reagan's Attorney General, William French Smith.
-He urged President Ford to appoint Robert Bork, who was his former student and Solicitor General, or fellow Chicagoan John Paul Stevens to the United States Supreme Court, and Ford followed his advice.
+He urged President Ford to appoint Judge Arlin Adams, Robert Bork, who was his former student and Solicitor General, or fellow Chicagoan John Paul Stevens to the United States Supreme Court, and Ford followed his advice appointing John Paul Stevens.
+Serving under him, in various high staff positions, were such people as Rudolph Giuliani, Robert Bork, Antonin Scalia, Rex E. Lee, and Arthur Raymond Randolph.
 Levi later testified in support of Bork at his confirmation hearing.
-Serving under him, in various high staff positions, were such people as Rudolph Giuliani, Robert Bork, Antonin Scalia, Rex E. Lee, and Arthur Raymond Randolph.

 Levi filed a lawsuit preventing the formation of the Westheimer Independent School District, a proposed school district in Texas that was to break away from the Houston Independent School District, on the grounds of the U.S. Voting Rights Act as his last official action before leaving his post as Attorney General.